 Eligible to judge Level 6.
-Only eligible to judge Levels 1-5 if successfully completed the Compulsory course.
+Only eligible to judge Levels 1-5 or Xcel if successfully completed the Compulsory and/or Xcel course.

 Level 7 Panel Judge

 An Optional panel judge at this level would be expected to be a panel member and submit a start value and score.